aijanai/vanilla-neural-commit-suggester/README.md

 ------------
 Data has already been tokenized.

-Execute `train-suggester.sh`.
+Execute `./train-suggester-simple.sh`.

 If you have a GPU, comment out `--use-cpu` flag.
-It will take approximately 13GB of GPU RAM on each 3 x Tesla P100 (or 1 x V100).
-Peplexity was low already after 5 hours, but the training ran for 12 hours before the early stopping.
+It will take approximately 15GB of GPU RAM on a Tesla P100.
+Parallel multiple GPUs are supported.
+Training lasts approximately 1 hour on 3 GPUs.

 Predict a commit message
 ------------------------